developerjake/djlogger/README.md

 Logging to the terminal is timestamped (does not include the date) and includes the colourized log-level.
 Logs output to file include the full date & timestamp, and the log level.
-Any object logged are stringified.
+Any objects logged are stringified.

 ## `log` and `table`
 These two methods are excluded from the file-logging outputs.
 If, for  whatever reason, you fancy logging something to the console but don't want it to be output into the logging files, you can call `log`.